IndieRunner/IndieRunner/README.md

 For Users
 ---------

 Free your games from these artificial restraints and preserve your games across many different platforms.
+IndieRunner provides a universal CLI launcher for a variety of independent games built with frameworks like FNA, XNA, LWJGL, LibGDX, HashLink, GZDoom, ScummVM, Love2D.
+It selects a runtime, configures it as needed, and takes care of outdated or incompatible bundled libraries.

 [Status Tracker](share/Status-Tracker.md)